For many of our clients, having something “go viral” is one of their goals at the beginning of our partnership.

 It’s natural for business owners and content marketers to want something they created to “go viral,” because then surely, right after those millions of YouTube videos or social shares, customers will come beating down your door, chasing your product and service, all because of a particularly funny explainer video.

 Well, that’s not quite how it works.
-First, you have to define what successful viral marketing means to your content strategy.
+First, you have to define what successful viral marketing means to your digital PR and content strategy.
 Then, you can find the tools that will best help you measure your success.
 Here’s how.

 Coming up with a definition for successful viral marketing is a bit tricky because it’ll mean different things to different people.
 For example, if you own a company specializing in vacuum belts, and your infographic gets posted on Vacuum Belts Magazine and five other trade publications, you might consider your content to have gone viral for that particular vertical- even though it didn’t get a million shares or linked to by BuzzFeed.